soc/soc.me/_languages/unions.md

 ---

-Non-definitional unions reduce indirection at use-sites and can be used in more scenarios (compared to more "traditional" enums), while not changing their runtime costs or representation.
+This kind of union design reduce indirection at use-sites and can be used in more scenarios (compared to more "traditional" enums), while not changing their runtime costs or representation.

 [^untagged-unions]: `type Num = Int | Int` does not allow detecting whether an `Int` instance is the first or the second variant; the definition is equivalent to `type Num = Int`
-[^sealed]:  Unlike sealed interfaces in Java though, `Cat` and `Dog` are not subtypes of `Pet` in non-definitional unions.
+[^sealed]:  Unlike sealed interfaces in Java though, in the proposed union design `Cat` and `Dog` are not subtypes of `Pet`.
 [^enum-variants-1]: [Types for enum variants](https://github.com/rust-lang/rfcs/pull/1450)
 [^enum-variants-2]: [Enum variant types](https://github.com/rust-lang/rfcs/pull/2593)